hughrun/pocketsnack/README.md

 # pocket-snack
 When your Pocket list is overwhelming, pocket-snack lets you see just what you can read today

-The basic idea is that each time the script runs it moves everything in `My List` to `Archive` with a `TBR` tag, then randomly selects X number of items to go back into `My List` so that instead of an overwhelming number of things to be read, you just have the number you can comfortably expect to read per cycle (day, week etc).
+The basic idea is that each time the script runs it moves everything in `My List` to `Archive` with a `tbr` tag, then randomly selects X number of items to go back into `My List` so that instead of an overwhelming number of things to be read, you just have the number you can comfortably expect to read per cycle (day, week etc).

-This is very much work in progress, but you can play with the basic functionality now.
+This is a work in progress, but the basic functionality should be working.

-## Usage
+## Getting started

+### tl;dr

+1. copy settings-example.py to settings.py
+2. create Pocket app and paste consumer key into settings.py
-To run, use `python3 main.py [command]`
+3. run `python3 main.py authorise`

-If you're using it regularly, you probably want to run `python3 main.py stash` followed by `python3 main.py lucky_dip`

-## Creating an app in Pocket
+### Dependencies
+You will need Python 3.x installed.
+These instructions assume you are using a Unix-like (Linux, BSD, MacOS) operating system.

+The following Python modules need to be installed:

+* requests

+You should be able to install modules using pip with `pip3 install [module name]`

+### Settings

+You will need to copy settings-example.py to a new file called settings.py before you start.
+You can do this however you like, but from the command line you could use `cp settings-example.py settings.py`.

+You can adjust most settings, but the defaults should be reasonable for most users.

+### Creating a Pocket consumer key for your app
 1. Log in to Pocket in a web browser
 2. Go to https://getpocket.com/developer and click 'CREATE NEW APP'
 3. Complete the form: you will need all permissions, and the platform should be 'Desktop (other)'
 4. Your new app will show a 'consumer key', which you need to paste into the first line in settings.py

+### Pocket access token

+Pocket uses OAuth to confirm that your app has permission from your user account to do stuff in your account.
+This means you need to authorise the app before you can do anything else.
+Once you have copied you app consumer key into settings.py, you should run `python3 main.py authorise` to get your token (see below).

+You should now have a line at the bottom of settings.py saying something like `pocket_access_token = 'aa11bb-zz9900xx'`

+## Usage

+To run, use `python3 main.py [command]`

+If you're using it regularly, you probably want to run `python3 main.py stash` followed by `python3 main.py lucky_dip`

 ## commands